simar7/macos-wm/README.md

 # macos-wm
-collection of dotfiles for macOS wm
+collection of dotfiles for macOS WM, yabai and skhd.